Cathalinaheart/AO3-Tone-Marks/README.md

 On first use (or after an upgrade) you will be notified that a userscript wants to use a foreign ressource, you can confirm this for always.
 The file it wants to load is https://github.com/Cathalinaheart/AO3-Tone-Marks/raw/main/playaudio.min.js, which is necessary to be able to play the audio guide clips.

 ## Supported Fandoms
+##### Tone Marks
-MDZS, TGCF, Guardian, NiF, Word of Honor, King's Avatar
+MDZS, TGCF, Guardian, NiF, Word of Honor, King's Avatar.

+More are in progress.

+##### Pronunciation Guide on Page
+MDZS

 Audio guide support is currently in progress.
+Not every word has audio at this point that can be linked.

 ## Contributing
 If you would like to help contribute tone marks for fandoms that are not yet supported, you can do that in the google sheet <a href="https://docs.google.com/spreadsheets/d/1cfmiVdMwXTU4EgG45kow9MKWMOSwmiShX5iO50bmwmU/edit?usp=sharing">here</a>